 Many non diabetics will develop callous on the balls of their feet from having Morton’s Toe.
 But if you are a diabetic this callous can easily turn into an ulcer because if you have poor circulation and or nerve problems from your Diabetsis the skin on the bottom of your foot can break down causing an ulcer.
 The good news is that this is simply preventable with the Toe Pad.
 Go to my section on Diabetic Foot Care on this web site for more information

 The reason your feet hurt when you wear high heels is that your heel bone is never meeting the ground.
 Because of this, there is pressure on the balls of your feet 100 percent of the time.
-Over a period of time, this is bad enough for normal feet, but if you are a woman who has the classic, short first metatarsal bone, Morton’s Toe your foot problems have just multiplied in high heels.
+This is not good foot care Over a period of time, this is bad enough for normal feet, but if you are a woman who has the classic, short first metatarsal bone, Morton’s Toe your foot problems have just multiplied in high heels.
 Not only are the balls of your feet are under constant pressure 100 percent of the time in high heels, but that constant pressure is being carried mostly by the second metatarsal bone.
 Because the weight is never shifted back to the heel at least half of the time (as it needs to be) the second metatarsal bone is carrying 100 percent of the pressure, 100 percent of the time.
 This is a disaster waiting to happen in regards to your feet.

 During his entire career Dr. Dudley Morton repeatedly warned women about the dangers of the excessive wearing of high heel shoes.
 From the New York Times of November 5, 1935: